Microsoft Plus!

 The enhancements that make up Microsoft Plus! were generally developed by Microsoft itself.
 The Plus! packs also included games and content from third-party companies; for example, in Plus! for Windows XP, the HyperBowl game developed by HyperEntertainment Inc. was included.
 Plus! features that enhance the base operating system or provide utility are generally included free of charge in the next release of Windows.

-Microsoft Plus! was discontinued in favor of Windows Ultimate Extras in Windows Vista.
+Microsoft Plus! was discontinued and replaced by Windows Ultimate Extras in Windows Vista.